BOSCO-Uganda: Leadership

 The BOSCO-Uganda leadership employs a Uganda-based staff and administration.
 They have overseen the network expansion and are the essential component for BOSCOs attempts to promote self-advocacy through ICT.
 This leadership oversees the daily implementation of the BOSCO mission and ensures successful use of the network at each site.
 They aid in developing new BOSCO content, create proposals for expansion, seek mutually beneficial partnerships, and assist in creating dialog between local users, BOSCO stakeholders, and the BOSCO team.
-The Ugandan team is currently led by Ms. Jennifer Okusia Erejo as its Executive Director having joined the organization early last year in 2020 from HORIZONT3000 to replace former Executive Director Fr.
-Joseph Okumu who was at the helm of the organization for thirteen years.
+The Ugandan team is currently led by Jennifer Okusia Erejo as its executive director having joined the organization early last year in 2020 from HORIZONT3000 to replace former Executive Director Joseph Okumu, who was at the helm of the organization for thirteen years.

 Partners

 HORIZONT3000 – Austrian Organization for Development Co-operation

 BOSCO-Uganda has partnered with HORIZONT3000 since 2007.
 They first provided a technical volunteer in 2007–2008 and then provided a technical advisor.
 The organization has also provided funding in the past for projects and staff salaries.